Navideck/Volumedeck-Android/README.md

         // ....

         // Initialize Volumedeck SDK
-        // Make sure to ask Location permission, and Notification permission (if running on Android 12+) volumeDeck = Volumedeck(
+        volumeDeck = Volumedeck(
             activity = this,
             autoStart = true, // Set to false if you don't want to start volumedeck on initialization